MediaComem/biopocket-mobile/DEVELOPMENT.md

   The new dependency should be removed with `npm uninstall postcss` once the issue has been fixed by the Ionic team.

+* Remove calls to `detectChanges()` when the issue from `ngx-leaflet` has been fixed or a workaround has been deployed.

+  Updating `ngx-leaflet` to a version higher than 2.5.x caused an issue when updating markers visible on the map.
+  Previously, the library automatically notified Angular when changes where happening inside a Leaflet event (such as `onMapMoved()`).
+  With 2.6.x and onward, the decision has been made (although the author is still not sure about it) to remove this automatic update.

+  Thus, when updating a component's property from inside a leaflet event, Angular does not detect those changes and does not update itself accordingly.
+  To solve this issue, one has to manually tell angular when changes are made.

+  This can be done by importing the `ChangeDetectorRef` angular component from `@angular/core` and using its `detectChanges()` method the desired changes.

+  For more information, see https://github.com/Asymmetrik/ngx-leaflet/issues/123 and https://github.com/Asymmetrik/ngx-leaflet#a-note-about-change-detection

 [ionic]: https://ionicframework.com
 [ionic-env-vars]: https://github.com/gshigeto/ionic-environment-variables